sreedevk/reacti-vitae/README.md

 React-Vitae is a React template for generating interactive resumes.
 Its name is a wordplay on "React" and "Curriculum Vitae" (resume), which accurately represents its purpose.
 With React-Vitae, you can easily create a stunning resume that showcases your skills and experience in an interactive way.

+## Features

+1. Responsive design that looks great on all devices
+2. Support for adding social media links, including LinkedIn, Twitter, GitHub, etc.
+3. Ability to showcase open-source projects with descriptions, and links.
+4. Fontawesome Icons

 ## Usage

 All the data required by the application is stored in the `src/data/` directory.
 You can add your information to the relevant files in this directory.
 Once you have entered your details, running the application will generate a resume that looks like this: